 5. Concern for growth and profitability- Is the firm has a chance to grow and earn a profit?
 How growth and profitability are to be achieved?

 6. Concern for the public image- Is the firm concerned about social responsibility?

 7. Concern for employees- Is the firm taking employees as valuable assets to the firm?

 9. Products and services- What types of products and services the firm is providing?
 Is the product differentiated and unique?
 Is the product/service demanded?

 When preparing an effective strategic plan, the firm first figures out the well-thought mission statement.
 A strategic plan can achieve its objective only when it has clear mission statements which include the above nine components that help the firm to understand its business and make plans accordingly.

 When a mission statement is well thought out, it helps the firm to get guidance and direction to its goal and objectives and can implement plans and policies accordingly.

-Mission Statements including nine components help an organization to know its customers, products, and services, market, geography, technology, its concern for profitability and growth, its concern for public image, and its concern for its employees.
+Mission Statements include nine components that help an organization to know its customers, products, and services, market, geography, technology, concern for profitability and growth, concern for public image, and concern for its employees.
 It can make plans so that it can achieve its mission and succeed.

-Therefore, mission statements and their components are very essential while preparing an effective strategic plan.
+Therefore, mission statements and their components are very essential when preparing an effective strategic plan.